adrianaovalle/Matplotlib-challenge/README.md

 ![Table1](Images/table1.jpg)

 ### Summary Statistics
 The following table presents the statistics of the tumor volume in mm3 for each regimen.
+Capomulin and Ramicane have the lower Tumor Volume median, below the starting Tumor volume of 45mm3.
+All the rest of the treatments have Tumor volume medians higher than 45mm3.
 ![Table2](Images/table2.jpg)

 ### Bar Plots